mb803/website4/content/what-is-a-speech-language-pathologist.md

 ## Who does a speech language pathologist work with?

+Speech Language Therapists can work with clients across the lifespan.
+This includes our littlest babies up to our beloved elderly population.
+There is no age minimum or limit to needing, receiving and benefitting from speech therapy.

-An SLP often works closely with other professionals within a team-based approach.
+Additionally, an SLP often works closely with other professionals within a team-based approach.
 Other professionals on a child's team can include:  occupational therapists (OT), physical therapists (PT), psychologists, teachers, pediatricians, ear, nose and throat doctors (ENTs), dentists, and orthodontists.
 Most often, a team-based approach with all professionals who work with a child leads to great progress.

 Most importantly, however, an SLP should be consistently collaborating with a child's family members.
 It is important to note that a child spends the majority of his or her day with their family members: mothers, fathers, siblings, grandparents, aunts, uncles, and other caretakers.
 It is vital that a speech therapist works closely with a client's family members to promote carryover of strategies and activities at home beyond the speech therapy sessions.

+## Where do SLPs work?

+As previously mentioned, speech therapists can work in a variety of settings:

+* Schools (public, private, and charter schools)
+* Daycare centers
+* Private clinics and office spaces
+* In the client's home
+* Virtually
+* In-patient hospitals
+* Out-patient rehabilitative centers
+* Skilled Nursing Facilities (SNF)
+* Residential and non-residential health care facilities
+* Colleges and Universities

+Here at MollyBSLP, we primarily provide virtual speech therapy to families in Virginia, New York, and New Jersey.
+We have found that virtual speech sessions allow for increased convenience for families as well as improved family engagement in the child's therapies.
+We also, however, provide speech therapy at home in Northern New Jersey.

 ## What should I look for in a speech therapist for my child?